ana-albergaria/LAPR4-ISEP/docs/1201592/US1001/ProcessoEngenhariaCriarProduto.md

 >
 >A7: "...the width, length and height of a product is specified in millimeters..." "...the weight of the product is specified in grams."

+>Q8: "Reference refers to the brand reference or product reference?"
+>
+>A8: "The intent was to express that a product has a brand name (e.g.: "Samsung", "Nokia", "Bic") and the product reference set by the brand, which is an alphanumeric code (max.
+23 chars)."

+>Q9: "The development team wonders whether in a product registration the attributes "photo", "internal code", "short description", "extended description", "technical description", "brand", "reference", "production code" are mandatory and how big they are?"
+>
+>A9: "Some information regarding each of those attributes:
+>
+> photo: it might be of any common format (e.g. png, jpeg, svg);
+>
+> short description: not empty having 30 chars maximum;
+>
+> extended description: not empty with a minimum of 20 chars and 100 chars maximum;
+>
+> technical description: multiple lines of text, preferably with no limit or the biggest possible.
+>
+> brand: not empty having 50 chars maximum;
+>
+> reference: not empty alphanumeric code with at 23 chars maximum;
+>
+> production code: not empty alphanumeric code with at 23 chars maximum however it might meet a given regular expression defined/configured at deployment time.
+>
+> internal code: not empty alphanumeric code with at 23 chars maximum however it might meet a given regular expression defined/configured at deployment time.
+>
+> Mandatory attributes: internal code, short and extended description.
+>
+> In accordance with the specification document, other atributes might also be mandatory."

+>Q10: "Are the internal code, production code and reference generated or entered?"
+>
+>A10: "That information is all entered/typed by the user."

+>Q11: "About the photo in the product, we would like to know how it is associated to the product.
+Should we write the path to it, or should a window open to import the photo into the program?"
+>
+>A11: "From a usability perspective, it would be better having a window (or any other way) to select the photo file to be uploaded.
+However, if by some reason that option is not viable by now the user can write the path but the system must validate it."

+>Q12: "Given that all the units of a product are located in a single warehouse, should in the moment of creation of the product the sales clerk chose one of the available?
+If so should it indicate the aisle, row and shelf, where the products are located?"
+>
+>A12: "Yes, the product location might be specified during US 1001.
+In this context, it is worth recalling the following:
+>
+>"The products’ location in the warehouse, which corresponds to a storage area i.e., the aisle identifier, the row identifier, and the shelf identifier.
+All these identifiers are numeric.
+Products with an unknown location cannot the ordered." (cf. specifications document)."

+>Q13: "Does the project support more than 1 currency, and if so which currencies should it support?"
+>
+>A13: "Yes!
+The project must be prepared to easily support several currencies.
+The system should work adopting a base currency (e.g.: EUR) and, according to the customer location, be able to present prices on other currencies (e.g. USD) using an external currency converter.
+During the prototype development, using a currency converter should not be a major concern."

+>Q14: "When creating a new Product, what Currency should we use?"
+>
+>A14: "It should be used the system base currency, which must be defined at system deployment time."

 ## 2.2.
 Regras de Negócio

 * A referência de um produto tem que ser única no sistema;